The Gender Recognition Act – what is it?

 Currently fewer than one in ten trans people have legal recognistion, meaning they cannot change the sex on their birth certificate or on their tax records.

 People who are non-binary (they don’t identify as either male or female) don’t have any legal recognition at all under the current GRA.
 You also have to be 18 to get recognition of your gender identity under the current law.

 It would mean everything to me for the process of getting a certificate to be made more accessible, so I could be recognised fully as the gender I am

 Lewis Hancox - Read Lewis's story

 Stonewall Scotland’s View

 We’re campaigning for reforms to the Gender Recognition Act alongside our friends at the Equality Network and the Scottish Trans Alliance.
 Our plan for trans equality – A Vision for Change, gives more details about our work for trans equality across the UK.

 We support a reformed Gender Recognition Act that requires no medical diagnosis or presentation of evidence for trans people to get their identity legally recognised.
 It is important that the updated legislation recognises non-binary identities, and that it gives all trans people the right to self-determination, through a much simpler and more streamlined administrative process.
 We’re also calling for the age of legal recognition to be lowered to recognise the rights of trans young people.

-Scottish Government has published a draft bill to reform the Gender Recognition Act .This is an important step towards greater equality for trans people in Scotland - by demedicalising the process, gender recognition will become a much less stressful process for many trans people, who will no longer need to gather evidence and medical report.
-These changes will allow trans people to change their birth certificate to recognise them as who they are, including when they marry, pay their taxes or get their pension.
+The Scottish Government’s proposals would be an important step towards greater equality for trans people in Scotland - by demedicalising the process, gender recognition will become a much less stressful process for many trans people, who will no longer need to gather evidence and medical report.
+These changes would allow trans people to change their birth certificate to recognise them as who they are, including when they marry, pay their taxes or get their pension.